 In addition, the Shore Change of Control Severance Payments (i) shall be paid in addition to payments related to any and all social, pension, retirement, profit-sharing, severance or similar compensatory benefits owed to and/or previously deposited into the relevant accounts of or for the benefit of, Mr. Shore as of the date of termination plus (A) a car allowance and (B) payments related to any and all social, pension, retirement, profit-sharing, severance or similar compensatory benefits that the Company would have been obligated to pay had Mr. Shore remained employed in the same position and at the same base salary for the 12 months immediately following the date of termination, as were in effect for the 12 months immediately preceding the date of termination and (ii) are in addition to (but without duplication of) Mr. Shore's severance benefits that would be triggered by terminations without a change in control.
-Further, in the event of a Change of Control, to the fullest extent permitted by our then-current benefit plans, Mr. Shore shall be entitled to continuation of health, dental, vision and life insurance coverage, (but not pension, retirement, profit-sharing, severance or similar compensatory benefits), for Mr. Shore and his eligible dependents substantially similar to coverage they were receiving or which they were entitled to immediately prior to the termination of Mr. Shore's employment for the lesser of twelve months after termination or until Mr. Shore secures coverage from new employment.
+Further, in the event of a Change of Control, to the fullest extent permitted by our then-current benefit, for Mr. Shore shall be entitled to continuation, retirement, profit-sharing, severance or similar compensatory benefits), for Mr. Shore shall be entitled to continuation of until the control.
+Further, in the event of a Change of Control, to the fullest extent permitted by our then-current benefit plans, Mr. Shore shall be entitled to continuation of the substantially similar to coverage (but not pension, retirement, profit-sharing, severance or similar compensatory benefits), for Mr. Shore and his eligible dependents substantially similar to coverage they were receiving or which they were entitled to immediately prior to the termination of Mr. Shore's employment for the lesser of twelve months after termination or until Mr. Shore secures coverage from new employment.